joaquimorg/UV-KX/README.md

 ## .....
 Work in PROGRESS - not for everyday use

 > [!WARNING]
-> To test this version you must bear in mind that it can corrupt the data in the eeprom, so you must make a backup before using this version.
+> To test this version you must bear in mind that it can corrupt the data in the EEPROM, so you must make a backup before using this version.
 >
 > **If you want to have a more stable FW and even with more features, I advise you to look at other options.**